-Cu wiring barrier materials must prevent Cu diffusion into the adjacent dielectric but also must form a suitable, high quality interface with Cu to limit vacancy diffusion and achieve acceptable electromigration lifetimes, TaN/Ta [4] has become the predominant industry solution but other nitrides and silicon nitrides have also shown promise.
+Cu wiring barrier materials must prevent Cu diffusion into the adjacent dielectric but also must form a suitable, high quality interface with Cu to limit vacancy diffusion and achieve acceptable electromigration lifetimes.
+TaN/Ta [4] has become the predominant industry solution but other nitrides and silicon nitrides have also shown promise.
 Ionized PVD, and CVD deposition continue to be improved (while long throw transitions to a legacy status), enabling them to meet the challenging sidewall coverage requirements of future dual damascene structures.
-In fact, it appears that improvements in ionized PVD technology [6] will continue to be used toward 14 nm.
+In fact, it appears that improvements in ionized PVD technology [6] will continue to be used at 22 nm.
 In addition, since the critical dimensions and aspect ratios for the upper global wiring levels for logic products remain relatively unchanged for future technology generations, they will continue to be compatible with PVD barrier technology.
 However, even these advanced PVD deposition techniques tend to narrow the upper part of the dual damascene trench and limit the fill capability of the ECD Cu process.

 A great deal of effort is underway to develop ALD [7-10] barriers which are expected to become the predominant future solution for copper.
 ALD TaN and WNC (carbide) are further along in development but questions remain concerning their interface properties with Cu and whether adequate electromigration performance can be ensured.
 One potential solution to this issue is a PVD Ta flash layer followed by PVD Cu to provide the required interface to ECD Cu.
 ALD Ru appears to be compatible with direct plating of ECD Cu and also provides a good Cu interface, however, its barrier properties are suspect.
 Two advanced potential solutions are ALD TaN/ALD Ru and ALD WNC/ALD Ru bi-layer barriers.
-One major obstacle to the adoption of ALD for barriers is penetration of the precursor materials into the porous low-κ dielectrics targeted for future technology generations.
-In situ modification of the etched low-κ sidewalls may be used either with ALD or as a stand alone barrier to resolve this issue.
-The other major obstacle regarding adoption of ALD barriers is low throughput.
-This results in a significant increase in factory floor space and cost of ownership for ALD barrier/seed technology versus PVD barrier/seed solutions.
+One major obstacle to the adoption of ALD for barriers is penetration of the precursor materials into the porous low- κ dielectrics targeted for future technology generations.
+In situ modification of the etched low- κ sidewalls may be used either with ALD or as a stand alone barrier to resolve this issue.
+The other major obstacle regarding adoption of ALD barrier/seed technology versus PVD barrier/seed solutions.